 I could rant more about Camelot.
 The Dungeons with Arthur’s executioner, Sarcien the Moor.
 A hidden Orb crafted by Morgan that sends Arthur Nightmares and makes his spirit heavy.
 Anyone putting their horse in the Livery Stables has a 10% chance of having it stolen by the owner.
 The Royal staircase is stained with blood, wine, soot and anyone attempting to ascend it must make a DC 7 dex check or fall off.
 The gruesome sick house where Arthur’s collection of quacks and blood-letters attempt their cures of dubious merits.
 Secret passageways.
 The War room where Arthur goes to have conversations with imagined and long lost friends and reminisces about the glory days.
 Merlin sends messages to Arthur in dreams, though it is not clear if Arthur even knows he is still alive.
 This is a place that can be used as a setting for ADVENTURE and it is dripping with atmosphere.

 The other location being detailed is the essential forest of Bürr.
 It is portrayed as a place of danger, and nicely so.
-The game is even so generous as to provide us with a random encounter table, stocked from the monsterous manual but appropriately so (Bears, Giant Snakes, Cockatrices and other medieval creatures).
-Morded’s camp is not quite so brimming with adventure potential as Camelot but that makes sense and the detail provided helps set the mood as well as emphasize the division between the fey and his mortal retainers.
+The game is even so generous as to provide us with a random encounter table, stocked from the Monsterous Manual but appropriately so (Bears, Giant Snakes, Cockatrices and other medieval-myth inspired creatures).
+Morded’s camp is not quite so brimming with adventure potential as Camelot but that makes sense and the detail provided helps set the mood as well as emphasize the division between the Fey and his mortal retainers.
 The Fey are portrayed as weird and insular creatures that are always dangerous to deal with for mortal men.
-Mordred is a good man but appears cold and does not trust many of his allies (with good reason).
+Mordred is a good man but appears cold and does not trust many of his allies (and who can blame him).

 What else?
 The Tower of Bürr!
 I like the discription.
 A crumbling, ivy-wreathed soapstone tower erected in roman times.
 So too the content.
 I, Mordred tends more towards the simulation-end of rpg-design I think, and as such the Tower of Bürr is not stocked to the brim with monsters and treasure that have to be overcome before one can reach Merlin’s quarters.
 Instead it has but few perils, each of them terrifying.
 A powerful Antipathy spell laid about the place by Morgana.
 The Sword bridge, 10 feet tall by 1 foot wide, which will cut any man that attempts to cross it (adventures need more obstacles like this).
 And finally, WIGHT UTHER PENDRAGON.
 WAS THAT SO HARD TO ASK DND?
 The reward?
 The knowledge that Merlin’s body has long perished (he has taken Astral Dragon form) and his kickass loot!